Titans West: The China Connection, Chapter 1: Cloak and Dagger

 Liang left the table, giggling.

 Jonny leaned back in his chair and snapped the two ends of the cookie.
 The small scrap of paper fluttered down to the table.
-He popped one piece of cookie in his mouth and scooped up the message to see what luck might be coming his way in the next week.
+He popped one piece of cookie into his mouth and scooped up the message to see what luck might be coming his way in the next week.

 He stopped chewing suddenly as he read the surprising message.